-G+ Series filters may be mounted directly on the inlet (N1) and outlet (N2) flanges, and positioned in any orientation.
+I+ Series filters may be mounted directly on the inlet (N1) and outlet (N2) flanges, and positioned in any orientation.
 Isolation valves should be installed at the inlet and outlet, and a bypass valve should be installed between the flanges.
-This will allow the filter to be taken offline periodically without disruption to water flow.
+This will allow the filter to be taken offline without disruption to water flow.

-G+ Series Installation Layout
+I+ Series Installation Layout

-There should be adequate clearance around the filter to allow for easy maintenance access.
-The minimum clearance above the top portion depends on the model.
-There must be enough room to remove the fine screen periodically.
+There should be adequate clearance around the filter to allow for easy maintenance access, including a minimum of 24" from the back (piston side).
+The minimum clearance on the front (cover) depends on the model.
+There must be enough room to remove the coarse screen and fine screen periodically.